Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 • Lightweight Towel: Quick-dry trekking towel for showers.

-Permits required for Everest Trek
+Permits required for the Everest Trek, including Gokyo Valley

 Trekking in the Everest (Khumbu) region requires a couple of permits, which are mandatory and checked along the route.
 The necessary Everest trek permits are:

 • Sagarmatha National Park Entry Permit – Since the trek enters Sagarmatha National Park (from Monjo onward), you need this permit.
 The cost for foreign nationals is NPR 3,000 (approximately USD 25–30 per person, and for SAARC nationals NPR 1,500.
-This permit is typically obtained in Kathmandu or at the park entrance in Monjo.
-(If you trek with us, we will obtain it for you in advance.)
-The permit fees go towards the conservation and maintenance of the national park.

 • Khumbu Pasang Lhamu Rural Municipality Permit – Often simply called the “Khumbu local permit” or just “local permit,” this is issued by the local government in Khumbu.
 Since October 2018, it has replaced the TIMS card for the Everest region.
 The cost is NPR 2,000 (about USD 17) per person.
-Trekkers typically purchase it at Lukla or Monjo at a checkpoint.
-(Our guide will help facilitate this on the spot.)
-This fee goes to the local community for development and maintenance.
-Keep the permit slip with you; it will be checked in Namche.

 Best time to do the trek in Gokyo and the Everest